 Emotional Regulation

-The difficulty that many of us have with managing our emotions (notice that I didn’t say “controlling”; suppression is just as bad as letting your emotions out heedlessly) is that we believe that other people or events are responsible for our emotions.
-You blame that driver who cut you off for making you mad, your mother for making you feel bad about yourself, or that doctor appointment for making you anxious.
-The truth is that no one and nothing has the power to make you angry, sad, or anxious – you choose how to respond.
-When you give the power of your emotions over to someone else, you lose the ability to regulate and decide what you want to feel.
+Many of us struggle with managing our emotions (and notice I didn’t say “controlling” them—because suppression isn’t the answer).
+The problem is that we often believe other people or situations are to blame for how we feel.
+We point the finger at that driver who cut us off for our anger, our mother for our insecurities, or a doctor’s appointment for our anxiety.
+The reality is, no one and nothing can force you to feel angry, sad, or anxious—you choose how to respond.
+When you hand over control of your emotions to someone else, you lose the power to regulate and decide how you want to feel.

 Self-Motivation